vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Sun Mar 16 02:39:25 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Mar 17 02:38:17 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER